bdngo/not-monopoly-deal/README.md

 * Properties of the same color are equal (i.e. no names for properties).
 * Priority for rent goes money first, then property.
 * Giving up 1 property ends the rent.
+* Wild cards are treated as normal properties as soon as they are played (i.e. tapping WCs not possible).

 **Rules:**